 We have one full-time sales person and three independent sales representatives actively targeting customers that utilize tires in significant volume.
 Senior Management is also working to establish broader distribution for our products by contacting major regional distributors, retail cooperatives and chains that distribute and otherwise sell our products.
-We currently distribute directly from our manufacturing facility in Boulder City, Nevada and from an independent, contracted warehouse in Ravenna, Ohio.
+We currently distribute directly from our manufacturing facility in Boulder City, Nevada and in the past from an independent, contracted warehouse in Ravenna, Ohio.
+This contract distribution point was unable to support customer requirements, became ineffective and stopped operations in the second quarter of 2014.
+In order to keep commitments to customers and keep revenue growth positive, distribution and other related services were transferred to Rhino Rubber in Akron, Ohio.
+Costs for these services were limited to freight, shipping and labor for mounting services.
+All storage and other fees were waived by Rhino Rubber.

-Internationally, we have a distribution agreement established in Canada and a manufacturing licensing agreement established in Asia.
-In addition, we have developed distribution partners in Sweden and Germany.
+Internationally, we have distribution established in Canada, Asia, along with distribution partners in Sweden, Germany and Italy.
 We continue to seek additional international sales and marketing partners to expand the worldwide sales and distribution of our products.